mvolkmann/blog/src/htmx.md

 For user interactions that do not require server-side updates, consider using HTML elements such as `details` and `dialog`.
-Also consider client-side scripting options include vanilla JavaScript,
+Also consider client-side scripting options including vanilla JavaScript,
 {% aTargetBlank "/blog/topics/#/blog/alpine/", "AlpineJS" %}, and
 {% aTargetBlank "/blog/topics/#/blog/hyperscript/", "_hyperscript" %}.
-All of these support updating the UI by performing DOM manipulation.
+All of these support updating the UI by performing DOM manipulations.

 Alpine adds support for many new HTML attributes.
 \_hyperscript adds support for one new HTML attribute